New construction of P. van der Sterr pumping station

 When will the project take place and how long will it take?

-We expect to put the construction of this pumping station, along with the construction of a new Hippolytushoef pumping station, out to tender in the spring of 2025, with construction to be completed in 2026.
+We expect construction of this pumping station, along with that of a new pumping station Hippolytushoef on Wieringen to begin in mid-2025, with construction to be completed by the end of 2026.

 Want to know more?